gni/gitup/readme.md

 #### Switch Profiles (Easy Switch)

-Run `use` without a name to get an interactive selector.
+Run `use` without a name for an interactive selector.
 This is the easiest way to switch contexts.

 ```sh
 $ gitup use